AidanParkhurst/UnionBlue/readme.md

 # Union Blue

-A page providing contact info for, and (eventually) the ability to purchase PPE for the labor union "The International Brotherhood of Teamsters"
+A page providing contact info for, and (possibly) the ability to purchase PPE for the labor union "The International Brotherhood of Teamsters"

 ## Installing